-Africa's energy landscape is undergoing a fascinating transformation.
-While there is a surge in oil and gas exploration in 2024, particularly in countries like Namibia and Angola, a strong counter-current is pushing for renewable energy sources like solar and wind power.
-This shift towards renewables is driven by a growing awareness of climate change and the potential of abundant sunshine and wind in Africa.
+Africa's energy landscape is undergoing a fascinating exploration in 2024, particularly in countries like Namibia renewable energy sources like solar and wind power.
+This and wind in Africa.

-While renewable energy offers a sustainable future, its high initial costs and the existence of widespread energy poverty can make fossil fuels a more attractive option, at least in the short term, for some governments.
-Despite these hurdles, the future of African energy is increasingly bright.
-Solar power is poised for the most significant growth, with wind power hot on its heels.
-In the near-term forecast, fossils fuels will retain their importance until the mid-2030s, but renewables are on track to become the preferred energy source.
-Furthermore, Africa is embracing innovative solutions like carbon capture and green hydrogen as well as ammonia production.
-Namibia, for instance, is leading the way in green hydrogen projects, showcasing the potential for a sustainable energy future.
+While renewable energy offers a sustainable future, its high Solar power is poised for the most significant growth, with wind power hot on its heels.
+In the near-term forecast, mid-2030s, but renewables are on track to become the preferred energy source.
+Furthermore, Africa is embracing as well as ammonia production.
+Namibia, for instance, is potential for a sustainable energy future.